cindy0727/Currency_converter/Readme.md

 # Currency Converter
-## run module
+## Run module
-1. Press the Run'app' button or Shift+F10
+Press the Run'app' button or Shift+F10

 ## Usage
 1. Enter the amount in TWD which you want to convert